 Legal documents, more than other types of business documents, have a specific and unique set of terms.
 Legal translators need to be able to translate concepts correctly into the target language.
 They can’t stop at simply replacing words.

 Legal text often has multiple meanings behind each particular word choice.
-Also, misinterpretation and ambiguity can result in a legal document to become void.
+Also, misinterpretation and ambiguity can result in a legal document becoming void.
 There can be expensive complications due to a small mistake.

-Legalese is complex with a specific terminology.
-Add to that cultural and regional differences of the target language or country, and you can see how difficult legal translations can be.
+Legalese is complex with specific terminology.
+Add to that the cultural and regional differences of the target language or country, and you can see how difficult legal translations can be.

 Law translators work to transpose a legal concept into a different language.
 To be legally binding, legal terminology must be accurate.

-Each country has certain rules in how legal translators are licensed.
+Each country has specific rules regarding how legal translators are licensed.
 Many times, law translators require a legal translation degree as well as a business degree.